You are seeing a free-to-access but limited selection of the activity Altmetric has collected about this research output. Click here to find out more.

 Chris Wymant, Luca Ferretti, Daphne Tsallis, Marcos Charalambides, Lucie Abeler-Dörner, David Bonsall, Robert Hinch, Michelle Kendall, Luke Milsom, Matthew Ayres, Chris Holmes, Mark Briers, Christophe Fraser

-The data shown below were collected from the profiles of 1,867 tweeters who shared this research output.
+The data shown below were collected from the profiles of 1,842 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 |Readers by professional status||Count||As %|